KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** LDR

 **Description:** By default, the camera angle inside the *Ebon Hawk* is ridiculously close to the PC, which not only makes the PC take up the majority of the screen, it also makes it very hard to see around you.
-This mod replaces the *Ebon Hawk* camera angle with one closer to the camera angles present in the rest of the game.
+This mod replaces the *Ebon Hawk* camera angle with one closer to the camera angles present in the rest of the game, and similar to KOTOR 2's *Ebon Hawk* camera angle.

 **Category & Tier:** Mechanics Change / 1 - Essential